DeadOnTheInsideCoder/BufferSize-TTL/README.md

              And if i type a command like:<br />
              >> ping www.google.com -i 4       //-i is for ttl<br />
              If the ttl time exceeded it will throw an TTL expired in transit(Time Exceeded Error(Error 11))<br />
-             We use the os python library so we can execute cmd commands and get their output<br />
+             We use the subprocess python library so we can execute cmd commands and get their output<br />
              So we run a while loop and we execute every posible MaxBufferSize And MaxTTL<br />
              We filter the output and we are done.<br />